Turnaround costs push Deutsche Bank to bigger than expected loss

 But its efforts are being hindered by a faltering global economy and ultra-low euro zone interest rates.

-“Our new strategy is gaining traction,” Sewing said on Thursday, saying revenues had stabilized in the second half of 2019 and the huge net loss was entirely down to revamp costs.
+“Our new strategy is gaining traction,” Sewing said on Thursday, noting revenues had stabilized in the second half of 2019, cost cutting was on track, the bank’s capital position had improved and the net loss was entirely down to revamp costs.

 But the 1.6 billion euros loss in the fourth quarter was larger than analysts’ mean forecast of 1 billion, leading the full-year result to miss expectations of a 5 billion euros loss.

+“While capital was a positive surprise, weak core operating trends could lead to further Core Bank downgrades, leaving Deutsche Bank’s share price vulnerable after a good start to the year,” Credit Suisse analysts wrote in a note, referring to the businesses seen as central to Deutsche’s future.

-Deutsche Bank shares fell almost 3% in early trade, although by 0815 GMT had recovered to trade down just 0.2%.
+The bank’s shares fell almost 3% in early trade, but had recovered to trade a fraction higher at 0920 GMT.

-The results conclude a turbulent decade for the bank, including a cumulative loss of 15 billion euros over the last five years and an 82% plunge in the shares over the decade.
+The results conclude a turbulent decade for Deutsche, including a cumulative loss of 15 billion euros over the last five years and an 82% plunge in the shares over the decade.

 In contrast, U.S. rival JPMorgan Chase & Co. posted its biggest-ever profit last year as its bond trading business bounced back in the last quarter of the year.

-(GRAPHIC: Deutsche Bank shares vs European and U.S. bank indexes - here)
+GRAPHIC: Deutsche Bank shares vs European and U.S. bank indexes - here

 For analysts and investors, Deutsche’s ability to generate revenue has been a major concern.
 The bank has repeatedly trimmed its forecasts.